nmohanu/arcvynt/README.md

 # arcvynt, a portfolio tracker in your terminal.
-Arcvynt is a lightweight portfolio tracker that tracks your portfolio worth in real-time. <br>
+Arcvynt is a lightweight portfolio tracker that tracks your portfolio worth in real-time.
+Arcvynt supports any stock listed by Yahoo-Finance, including crypto and ETF's. <br>
 Preview: <br>
 ![image](https://github.com/user-attachments/assets/4649fea3-c7a2-44c0-aa51-58159f127c50)

 # Set-up:
 To set-up the program, simply replace the contents of 'portf.txt' with your own data.
-The ticker names can be found on Yahoo-finance.
+The ticker names can be found on Yahoo-Finance.
 The following format is expected: <br>
 ticker,amount,currency <br>
 ticker,amount,currency <br>
 ... <br>